MobilityDB/MobilityDB-python/README.md

 # MobilityDB-python
 MobilityDB-python is a database adapter to access [MobilityDB](https://github.com/MobilityDB/MobilityDB) from Python.
 It supports both the [psycopg2](https://github.com/psycopg/psycopg2) and the [asyncpg](https://github.com/MagicStack/asyncpg) adapters for PostgreSQL and uses the [postgis](https://github.com/tilery/python-postgis) adapter for PostGIS.

+## Deprecation Notice :warning:
+This package is no longer maintained.
+Instead, we recommend using the [PyMEOS package](https://pypi.org/project/pymeos/), which provides a Python interface to the C MEOS library, which is the underlying library of MobilityDB.

 Install
 ------------